yangxiaofeng/LODS/README.md

 </p>

 ## 🔥🔥NEW
 Interested in Stable Diffusion 3 to 3D?
 Check out our new work [here](https://github.com/yangxiaofeng/rectified_flow_prior).

-## Updates
-- 07/12/2023: Code Released.

 ## Installation